MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 - P3: [REMCO'S PHONE](#making-of-dataset-p3)

 In the abbreviations the P stands for phone, indicating the subset was created using the camera of a phone.
 C indicates that the subset was created using a dedicated camera.

+The table shows the dimensions of each device.
+The dimensions of the images in dataset S are 4256 x 2848.
+For the experiments we limited the images to be 4000 x 2800 to fit every dimension equally.
+In order to cut the images to size, the top left corner was used.

 To test how well the network generalised, we planned on training a model for each type of dataset, and then testing these models also each on one type of dataset:
 - (S, S): train model on dataset S, test on dataset S.